radlog-web/radlog/README.md

 ## Running Tests

-Tests profiles are located in [query/test_rasql.txt](query/test_rasql.txt) and [query/test_datalog.txt](query/test_datalog.txt).
+Tests profiles are located in [query/test_datalog.txt](query/test_datalog.txt) and [query/test_rasql.txt](query/test_rasql.txt).
 They are read by `tests.scala` in [datalog/src/main/scala/edu/ucla/cs/wis/bigdatalog/spark/test](datalog/src/main/scala/edu/ucla/cs/wis/bigdatalog/spark/test).

-## RaSQL Configuration
+## RaDlog Configuration

 Property Name | Default | Meaning
 ------------- | -------------| -------------
-spark.sql.sessionState|rasql|Choose between RaSQL and vanilla Spark mode. (rasql/spark) spark.sql.codegen.wholeStage|false|Enable whole Stage code generation. spark.sql.shuffle.partitions|1|The number of partitions to use when shuffling data for joins or aggregations. **Set it to `cores-per-node * pinRDDHostLimit` to enable the maximum parallelism.** spark.locality.wait|0s|How long to wait to launch a data-local task.
-Note in RaSQL's pinRDD mode, it should be set to 0 as we have Partition-Aware Scheduling. spark.datalog.pinRDDHostLimit|0|**Any value greater than 0 will enable the pinRDD mode in distributed deployment.** In pinRDD mode, each RDD split will be pinned to a specific worker node during the recursive evaluation.
+spark.sql.sessionState|radlog|Choose between RaDlog and vanilla Spark mode. (radlog/spark) spark.sql.codegen.wholeStage|false|Enable whole Stage code generation. spark.sql.shuffle.partitions|1|The number of partitions to use when shuffling data for joins or aggregations. **Set it to `cores-per-node * pinRDDHostLimit` to enable the maximum parallelism.** spark.locality.wait|0s|How long to wait to launch a data-local task.
+Note in RaDlog's pinRDD mode, it should be set to 0 as we have Partition-Aware Scheduling. spark.datalog.pinRDDHostLimit|0|**Any value greater than 0 will enable the pinRDD mode in distributed deployment.** In pinRDD mode, each RDD split will be pinned to a specific worker node during the recursive evaluation.
 This number determines how many workers will be used in pinRDD mode.
 TODO: remove the hard-coded Hosts file!!! spark.datalog.aggrIterType|tungsten|The aggregate iterator type. spark.datalog.packedBroadcast|false|Enable the packed Broadcast mode.